soniasingla/daytona/src/content/docs/guides/getting-started.md

 Once you have provided these values, it will ask you to deploy a DNS TXT Record in your DNS settings to create a secure certificate for your server.
 It will provide you with a name and a value that you need to add to your DNS settings.
 Once registered it may take some time to update the DNS settings.

-Now, you're ready to use Daytona for your development environment.
+Now, you are ready to use Daytona for your development environment.
 You can access your Daytona Dashboard at your domain.

 ## Restart/Cleanup